About the FAR CPA Exam

 CPA Exam Basics

-Are you wondering what it will take to pass the FAR CPA Exam?
+Are you wondering what it will take to pass the FAR CPA Exam in 2023-2024?
 The Financial Accounting and Reporting (FAR) section is something almost every CPA candidate is intimidated by.
 This is because it’s considered to be the longest, most difficult, and highly comprehensive section of the CPA Exam.

 According to the American Institute of Certified Public Accountants (AICPA) Blueprints, FAR requires CPA candidates to have a strong understanding of US GAAP, including financial statement concepts and standards, typical financial statement items, specific types of transactions and events, governmental accounting, and reporting, and nongovernmental and not-for-profit accounting and reporting.

-There are five testlets in the FAR Exam: two testlets consisting of multiple-choice questions (MCQs) and three testlets consisting of task-based simulations (TBSs).
+There are five testlets in the FAR CPA Exam Format: two testlets consisting of multiple-choice questions (MCQs) and three testlets consisting of task-based simulations (TBSs).
 The MCQ component of FAR accounts for 50% of the exam score, while the TBS segment accounts for the remaining 50%.

 There is a welcome or launch code that flashes on your screen for 5 minutes before you commence the exam.
 After that, another screen that presents the confidentiality code remains for an additional 5 minutes.
 Hence, there is a total of 10 minutes for your pre-exam screen.

 The five testlets of the FAR CPA exam consist of two types of questions: Multiple Choice Questions and Task-Based Simulations.